Ildarik/18_price_format/README.md

 # Price Formatter

 Script for grouping numbers and removing decimals.
+Argument must be integer!

 # How to Use
 ```bash